eps0003/EasyUI/README.md

 ## Usage

+1. Download and unzip `EasyUI.zip` from the [latest release](https://github.com/eps0003/EasyUI/releases/latest).
-1. Put the EasyUI folder in your `Mods` folder.
+2. Put the contained `EasyUI` folder in your `Mods` folder.
-2. Add `EasyUI` to a new line in `mods.cfg` above any mod that will use it.
+3. Add `EasyUI` to a new line in `mods.cfg` above any mod that will use it.
-3. Build, update, and render your UI in a new or existing client-only script.
+4. Build, update, and render your UI in a new or existing client-only script.

 ## Example